 Galerie de la Madeleine

 Situated next to the Church of the Madeleine, this arcade dates back to 1845.
 It features numerous luxury shops and cafes.
 A slightly smaller arcade, at just 53 metres long, the Galerie de la Madeleine is in a prime location to attract shoppers and has enjoyed considerable success since its opening.
 Situated in a fashionable part of the city, it was also originally located at the terminus for the early nineteenth-century stagecoaches.
 Travellers would alight and be eager to spend money in the arcade.
-Likewise, a popular English-style restaurant next door also attracted visitors to the arcade in the nineteenth century, as it still does today.
+Have a dinner at the popular English-style restaurant next door which has been attracting visitors to the arcade since the nineteenth century.

 The decline of the stagecoaches meant that business was dramatically reduced, though in recent years the preservation work on the Galerie de la Madeleine has meant that this gorgeous arcade still attracts locals and tourists alike.
 It is now listed as a national monument of France, to be preserved in perpetuity.

 Grand Cerf Passage